-Munich reassures Germans that Oktoberfest won't be moving to Dubai
+Munich hits back at rival 'Oktoberfest' event in Dubai

 Oktoberfest was canceled last year due to the pandemic, and this year's event could still be in jeopardy as European countries battle to control a third wave of coronavirus.

-Organizers have set a date of September18 as the start of the two-week festival.
+Organizers have set a date of September 18 as the start of the two-week festival.
 But Munich's Lord Mayor Dieter Reiter has said "the decision as to whether the Wiesn can take place this year or has to be canceled for a second time in a row has not yet been made."